SteffenJw/discretize-guides/builds/revenant/power-herald/index.md

 Note that with a build like <Specialization name="Scrapper"/>, <Specialization name="Virtuoso"/>, <Specialization name="Scourge"/>, or <Specialization name="Specter"/> who can strip boons while doing their rotation, you shouldn't have to deal with <Instability name="No Pain, No Gain"/> on most fights.
 Although there will be some T4s where you will need to help and also on Arkk and MAMA depending on the build.
 </Warning>

 There are multiple weapons in your arsenal to deal with the instability <Instability name="No Pain, No Gain"/> and make it easier to manage the boons that the enemy will receive from this instability (the internal cooldown is 20 seconds).
-For fractals with <Instability name="No Pain, No Gain"/> it is recommended to run a staff with <Item id="72872"/> instead of a <Item id="24615"/>.
+The way that is most recommended is with <Skill name="True Nature" /> while in <Skill name="Legendary Assassin stance" />.
+This also has a 20 second cd, perfectly lining up with <Instability name="No Pain, No Gain"/>.
+However, if there are multiple mobs that require boon stripping such as in MAMA of Nightmare CM or potentially the Aetherblade Fractal, then using <Skill name="Banish Enchantment" /> with <Skill name="Legendary Demon Stance"/> is also acceptable.You can also run a staff with <Item id="72872"/> instead of a <Item id="24615"/>.
 The <Item id="72872"/> will transfer three boons from enemies to you when you interrupt an attack.
 For enemies with a defiance bar, using a CC skill while the enemy is casting any ability counts as interrupting, even if there is no "_interrupted_" message.
 This can also be run on Greatsword or Sword instead of <Item id="24868"/> if necessary, and the boonstrip can be procced with any skill that can CC an enemy.

 <Grid>
 <GridItem sm="4">